integrallis/stripe_event/README.md

   end
 end

-StripeEvent.setup do
+StripeEvent.configure do |events|
-  all BillingEventLogger.new(Rails.logger)
+  events.all BillingEventLogger.new(Rails.logger)
-  subscribe 'customer.created', CustomerCreated.new
+  events.subscribe 'customer.created', CustomerCreated.new
 end

 # Subscribing to a namespace of event types